Spark students to celebrate the fathers and father figures in their lives using these free Father’s Day writing prompts.

 For Father’s Day, students can write about topics that relate to gratitude, love, appreciation, and support for dads.

-The following story starters are perfect to use alongside Father’s Day activities.
-So include them in your collection of Father’s Day writing prompts.
+The following writing prompts and story starters are perfect to use as Father’s Day activities.

 1. The perfect Father’s Day would be like…

 3. The perfect gift to give dad on Father’s Day is _____ because _____.

 4. When I think of my dad, I feel…